jq153387/avancevl.github.io/_pages/en/engineering/product_cycle.md

 ## Product Testing

-* Testing requirements are part of each product cycle's lis
+* Testing requirements are part of each product cycle's list